SpongePowered/SpongeDocs/source/plugin/placeholders/creatingtokens.rst

 At the heart of the Sponge Placeholder API is the ability to create your own tokens and have them accessible to all plugins.
-To create your own placeholder, you must create an object that implements :javadoc:`PlaceholderParser` and register it in the Sponge Registry.
+To create your own placeholder, you must create an object that implements :javadoc:`PlaceholderParser` and then registered in the appropriate registry.

 Creating PlaceholderParsers
 ===========================